Node-max/RPC-API-Snapshot-Monitoring-Cosmos-SDK/README.md

-# This is an example of RPC-API.
+# This is an example of RPC-API-Snapshot.
 Substituti it with your owen information